Albrecht von Boeselager: Order of Malta

 In 1976, Boeselager was admitted to the Sovereign Military Order of Malta as a Knight of Honour and Devotion.
 He was raised to the rank of a Knight of Honour and Devotion in Obedience in 1985.
 From 1982 to 2015 he was Chancellor of the German Association of the Order.
 From 1 January 1982 to 31 March 31, 1985, he was managing director and from 14 January 1985 to 30 April 1990 honorary director of the Malteser Hilfsdienst (an ambulance service associated with the order) in the Archdiocese of Cologne.
 He now holds the rank of a Bailiff Knight Grand Cross of Honour and Devotion in Obedience.

-In addition to his work in the presidium of Malteser Hilfsdienst eV, he has been a member of the Order Government in Rome since 1989, first as a Grand Hospitaller and since 2014 as a Grand Chancellor (the equivalent rank of Head of Government or Prime Minister).
+In addition to his work in the presidium of Malteser Hilfsdienst e.V., he has been a member of the Order Government in Rome since 1989, first as a Grand Hospitaller and since 2014 as a Grand Chancellor (the equivalent rank of Head of Government or Prime Minister).
 After his election in 1989, he was re-elected by the General Chapter in 1994, 1999, 2004 and on 8 June 2009 for a five-year term.
 In addition Albrecht von Boeselager has been a member of the Pontifical Council for the Pastoral Care of Health Care Workers since 1990 and since 1994 a member of the Pontifical Council Cor Unum.
 On 31 May 2014, he was elected Grand Chancellor of the Order by the General Chapter in Rome.

 Boeselager was at the center of a constitutional crisis within the Sovereign Military Order of Malta at the turn of the year between 2016 and 2017.
-Boeselager was dismissed from his positions and expelled from the Order of Malta by Grand Master, Matthew Festing for alleged involvement in distributing condoms (considered "instrinsically evil" in Catholic teachings) in Myanmar through the Malteser International.
-The impeachment was only withdrawn at the request of Pope Francis in January 2017.
+Boeselager was dismissed from his positions and expelled from the Order of Malta by Grand Master Matthew Festing for alleged involvement in distributing condoms (considered "instrinsically evil" in Catholic teachings) in Myanmar through the Malteser International.
+The impeachment was only withdrawn, at the request of Pope Francis, in January 2017.

 On 8 December 2016, Grand Master Matthew Festing told the leaders of the National Institutions of the Sovereign Military Order of Malta that the Grand Chancellor Albrecht Freiherr von Boeselager would be leaving office.
 According to media reports, Festing and Cardinal Patron of the Order of Malta, Raymond Leo Burke, demanded Boeselager's resignation, which he refused, whereupon Festing declared him deposed and provisionally expelled from the Order of Malta; the main reason cited was for the distribution of condoms by Malteser in Myanmar.